 Late summer/fall-flowering plants

-The goal is to create beneficial insect habitat as close as possible to the crops that need protection.
+The goal is to create beneficial insect habitats as close as possible to the crops that need protection.
 For small vegetable plots, it’s possible to plant an insectary as a border around the entire garden.
 In larger fields and commercial farms, plant an insectary row every 100 feet among the crops.
 For orchards, sow a seed mixture of insectary plants underneath the trees.